PacktPublishing/Node-Cookbook-3rd-Ed/05-Wielding-Web-Protocols/content.md

 ```

 We are synchronously loading `form.html` at initialization time instead of accessing
 the disk on each request.
-When building servers, initialization is the only time it's
+When creating servers in Node, initialization is the only time when it's
 a good idea to perform synchronous I/O.

 If we navigate to `http://localhost:8080` we'll be presented with a form.

-But if we fill out the form and submit we'll encounter a "Method Not Allowed" response.
+But if we fill out the form and submit, we'll encounter a "Method Not Allowed" response.
 This is because the `method` attribute on our HTML form is set to `POST`.
 If the method is anything other than `GET`, our request handler
 (the function passed to `http.createServer`) will fall through to calling the `reject`